pierremaw/monte-carlo-trading-simulator/README.md

 ## Why Did I Create This Simulator?

 Monte Carlo simulations help visualize how randomness and edge interact in trading.
 Even with a positive expected return, variance can produce losing stretches.
-By running simulations, you can visualize the potential for gains, and the range of outcomes you’re statistically likely to see.
+By running simulations, you can visualize the potential for gains/losses and what is statistically likely to happen based on specific input variables.